The Big Difference

 You have the freedom to go wherever you want to take photos so make it somewhere interesting.

-It’s easy to overlook interesting locations; you’ll be surprised what you can come up with when you limit yourself to just a small area.
-For the photos in this blog post, I used a different locations within a friend’s house to produce a small selection of contrasting, yet interesting, images.
+It’s easy to overlook interesting locations; see what you can come up with when you limit yourself to just a small area.
+For the photos in this blog post, I used different locations inside a friend’s house to produce a small selection of contrasting, yet interesting, images.

 It’s usually a bit of a struggle to think of somewhere when you first start a shoot.
 Start anywhere and take inspiration from that to improve the location.